rsheptolut/raspberrypi_bark_logger/README.md

+## Fork note
+Forked to apply some fixes for myself.
+Haven't cleaned them up for a proper PR though.
+The original repository didn't work for me out of the box, so needed to make some changes to get this to work, plus some random customizations.

 # Raspberry Pi Bark Logger

 A real-time dog bark detection and logging system using a Raspberry Pi with audio processing and machine learning capabilities.